Abbreviations and acronyms:

 Command and Service Modules

-For most of a flight, the command and the service modules work together
+For most of a flight, the command and the service modules work together as one spacecraft.

-Just before the landing, the command module separates from the service
+Just before the landing, the command module separates from the service module and brings

 the astronauts back to Earth.